dgnsrekt/yfs/docs/content/api/lookup-module.md

 <a name="lookup.ValidSymbolList"></a>
 ## `ValidSymbolList`

-> A list of symbol reponses from the yahoo finance quote lookup search bar.
+> A list of symbol responses from the yahoo finance quote lookup search bar.
 >
 > **Attributes**:
 >